PePetrov96/SoftUni_Software_Engineering/4_MySQL/Homework/3_Built-in Functions/1_Lab/README.md

 Write a SQL query to calculate the days that an author lived.
 Your query should return:
 - Full Name – the full name of the author.
 - Days Lived – days that he/she lived.
 NULL values mean that the author is still alive.

+## Task 5.
+Harry Potter Books

+Write a SQL query to retrieve titles of all the Harry Potter books.
+Order the information by id.